-Recently I have been working long-distance with a woman who along with her husband is seeking to grow and develop along spiritual lines.
+Not long ago I began working long-distance with a woman who along with her husband is seeking to grow and develop along spiritual lines.
 They are very good students, avid seekers, and very good partners.
 Let’s call her Clarisse.

-With our growing interaction, Clarisse decided to disclose that her home-based business is as a phone sex operator.
-When she told me, I was struck by the lack of self-condemnation.
+With our deepening conversation and relationship, Clarisse admitted to me that her home-based business is as a phone sex operator.
+When she told me, I was struck by her lack of self-condemnation.
 From a growth and development point of view, that is a good sign of inward alignment, i.e. to be at peace with oneself is quite a good indicator.
 Of course that is not what she expects to encounter from the world around her, so she does not often disclose her line of work.

-Now the odds are very good that you, the reader, either find yourself titillated by what I’ve written, or condemnation is already rising within you, or perhaps both.
+Now the odds are very good that you, the reader, either find yourself titillated by her story, or condemnation is already rising within you, or perhaps both.
 It is possible to be simultaneously judgmental and vicariously engaged.
 Regardless, Clarisse’s line of work is outside socially acceptable norms, and therefore provides an opportunity to discuss our judgment of others.

-And so it is over the past few weeks I have been experimenting with how people react to this scenario, or others such as gay marriage, or the emergence of an Islamic Caliphate in the Middle East, or the recent actions by the President and congressional leaders.
+And so it was that I began experimenting with how people react to this scenario, or others such as gay marriage, or any number of ongoing actions by elected leaders.
 While these seem like disparate subjects, they represent a fine playground for people to express their condemnation.
-Therefore it is also a perfect space for exploring forgiveness.
+Therefore it is also a perfect space for exploring forgiveness ... and freedom.

 Here is the most significant finding.